Skip to content

 Tim Witte

 Husband, father, and grandfather, Tim lives with his wife in northern Indiana where he often teaches Bible classes at his church.
-He is the author of the book, Back to God, scheduled to be released in early 2020.
+He is the author of the book, Back to God,.

 World's Greatest Dad